bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

      **Details**

-  There is a new project-build-plugin version 9.2.0, with to new mojo execution steps:
+  There is a new project-build-plugin version 9.2.0, with to new execution goals, which are active per default:

     * :project-build-plugin-doc:`maven-dependency <9.2/maven-dependency-mojo.html>`:
       Copy maven dependencies to :file:`lib/mvn-deps`